What will the mystery SpaceX riders experience on their trip to the moon?

 So who might have enough zeroes in their bank account plus the daredevil gene to go on a trip like this?
 SpaceX isn't releasing the identities of the travelers until they complete necessary health and fitness tests.
 However, it hasn't kept people from guessing.

-"My guess is it is someone who has gone through this before [as a space tourist] and now wants to go up and go around the moon," Jim Cantrell, CEO at Vector Space Systems and a founding member of SpaceX, told NBC News.
+"My guess is it is someone who has gone through this before [as a space tourist] and now wants to go up and go around the moon," Jim Cantrell, CEO at Vector, a private space company, and a founding member of SpaceX, told NBC News.

 While it could be two rich friends looking to go on the trip of a lifetime, Cantrell said the more likely scenario may be one rich, adventurous space tourist who is also paying for someone with space expertise, perhaps a former astronaut, to join him or her on the trip.